 FEEDING: Chippers are seed eaters by preference, but during nesting season they forage for vast amounts of insects to feed their insatiable chicks.

-NESTS: Chipping Sparrow nests are diminutive, classically shaped birds nest in which they lay their blue, lightly speckled eggs.
+NESTS: Chipping Sparrow nests are diminutive, classically shaped nests in which they lay their blue, lightly speckled eggs.

 CONSERVATION: Commonly found across the North American continent, Chipping Sparrows adapt easily to human habitation.